College of Engineering, Poonjar: Overview

-College of Engineering, Poonjar is established by the Institute of Human Resources Development (IHRD).
-As the 5th Engineering College of IHRD after Model Engineering College, College of Engineering Chengannur, College of Engineering Adoor and College of Engineering Karunagappally.
+College of Engineering, Poonjar was established by the Institute of Human Resources Development (IHRD) as the 5th Engineering College under IHRD after Model Engineering College, College of Engineering Chengannur, College of Engineering Adoor and College of Engineering Karunagappally.
 College of Engineering, Poonjar started functioning in 2000.

 About

-The institute offers four year B.Tech. degree courses in Electronics and Communication Engineering, Computer Science and Engineering and Electrical and Electronics Engineering.
+The institute offers four year B.Tech. degree courses in Electronics and Communication Engineering and Computer Science and Engineering.
 Each branch has an annual intake of 60 students.
-The admission is based on the merit list in the Kerala State Common Entrance Test (CET).
+The admission is based on the merit list in the Kerala State KEAM examination.

+It also offers Diploma in Electrical and Electronics Engineering, Electronics Engineering and Computer Engineering.

+In addition to this the college also offers a post graduate course namely, Master of Computer Applications.

 This institution has a very neat canteen facility available run by the P.T.A.
-The institution owns two hostels for girls at Poonjar (Ganga hostel) and Erattupetta (Nila hostel) and is directly managed by the college.
+The institution owns two hostels for girls at Poonjar (Ganga hostel) and is directly managed by the college.